Tri-County Head Start planning new Cass County facility - Leader Publications

 “We have several classrooms throughout Cass County, and last year, before the pandemic, we had a meeting where we really closely examined each of our 21 sites throughout the three counties,” said Chanda Hillman, executive director of Tri-County Head Start.
 “We came up with a list of priorities we really wanted to try and things we haven’t done before in our agency.
 We settled on a couple of top priorities, one being Benton Harbor and the other being Cass County.”

-The announcement comes before Tri-County celebrates its 50th anniversary next year.
+The announcement comes before Tri-County Head Start celebrates its 50th anniversary next year.
 Hillman said the Cass County facility would fit seven classrooms, space for parent meetings and office space for staff.

-“It will have room for us to grow and continue our partnership with the state-fund [Great Start Readiness] Program,” Hillman said.
+“It will have room for us to grow and continue our partnership with the state-funded [Great Start Readiness] Program,” Hillman said.
 “We want to make sure it’s a really warm and welcoming environment for families, and somewhere where families walk in and go, ‘Wow, I can’t believe my child gets to go here.’”

 The Cass County facility is still in the early stages.
 As Tri-County Head Start has a classroom on Southwestern Michigan College’s campus, Hillman said it would be beneficial to build the new facility nearby.
 However, if the organization cannot find a close-by location, project organizers will look to Cassopolis locations.